tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ## Kagoshima 鹿児島

-The design is a highly stylized redition of the prefecture's Satsuma and Ōsumi Peninsula and the part where Shibushi Bay is located is dented.
+The design is a highly stylized rendition of the prefecture's Satsuma and Ōsumi Peninsula and the part where Shibushi Bay is located is dented.
 The active volcano Sakurajima, symbol of the prefecture, is represented by the red circle in the middle.

 ![Kagoshima prefecture flag](kagoshima-prefecture-flag.png "Kagoshima prefectural flag")